 Psoriatic Arthritis and Back Pain

-Up to 50% of people with PsA have axial arthritis.
-“Most of them will have a mix of peripheral and axial arthritis,” says M. Elaine Husni, MD, MPH, director of the Arthritis & Musculoskeletal Center at the Cleveland Clinic in Ohio.
-A much smaller percentage of people with PsA can have inflammation primarily in the axial area (axial dominant involvement) without peripheral symptoms.
+Many people with PsA have axial arthritis and most of them will have a mix of peripheral and axial arthritis.
+A much smaller number of people with PsA can have inflammation primarily in the axial area (axial dominant involvement) without peripheral symptoms.

 Axial involvement is usually a late-onset feature of PsA, but not always.
-And studies show that most PsA patients with spondylitis can have back symptoms for up to 10 years before diagnosis is made.
+Studies show that most PsA patients with spondylitis can have back symptoms for up to 10 years before diagnosis is made.

 Since the treatment for PsA with axial involvement may be different than for PsA with only peripheral symptoms, it is important to know the signs and talk to your doctor about your back pain.